Genivia/ugrep/README.md

     ugrep -R -Oc,cpp -nk -f c/functions | ugrep 'qsort'

 Note that we could have used `-tc,c++` to select C/C++ files, but this also includes header files when we want to only search `.c` and `.cpp` files.
-To display the list of file name extensions searched for all available options for `-t` use:

-    ugrep -tlist

 We can also skip files and directories from being searched that are defined in `.gitignore`.
 To do so we use `--ignore-files` to exclude any files and